Voltage multiplier: Voltage doubler and tripler

 A voltage doubler uses two stages to approximately double the DC voltage that would have been obtained from a single-stage rectifier.
-An example of a voltage doubler is found in the input stage of switch mode power supplies containing a SPDT switch to select either 120 V or 240 V supply.
-In the 120 V position the input is typically configured as a full-wave voltage doubler by opening one AC connection point of a bridge rectifier, and connecting the input to the junction of two series-connected filter capacitors.
-For 240 V operation, the switch configures the system as a full-wave bridge, re-connecting the capacitor center-tap wire to the open AC terminal of a bridge rectifier system.
+An example of a voltage doubler is found in the input stage of switch mode power supplies containing a SPDT switch to select either 120 or 240 V supply.
+In the 120 V position, the input is typically configured as a full-wave voltage doubler by opening one AC connection point of a bridge rectifier and connecting the input to the junction of two series-connected filter capacitors.
+For 240 V operation, the switch configures the system as a full-wave bridge, reconnecting the capacitor center-tap wire to the open AC terminal of a bridge rectifier system.
 This allows 120 or 240 V operation with the addition of a simple SPDT switch.

 A voltage tripler is a three-stage voltage multiplier.
 A tripler is a popular type of voltage multiplier.
-The output voltage of a tripler is in practice below three times the peak input voltage due to their high impedance, caused in part by the fact that as each capacitor in the chain supplies power to the next, it partially discharges, losing voltage doing so.
+The output voltage of a tripler is, in practice, below three times the peak input voltage due to their high impedance, caused in part by the fact that as each capacitor in the chain supplies power to the next, it partially discharges, losing voltage doing so.

 Triplers were commonly used in color television receivers to provide the high voltage for the cathode-ray tube (CRT, picture tube).

 Triplers are still used in high voltage supplies such as copiers, laser printers, bug zappers and electroshock weapons.

 Breakdown voltage

 While the multiplier can be used to produce thousands of volts of output, the individual components do not need to be rated to withstand the entire voltage range.
 Each component only needs to be concerned with the relative voltage differences directly across its own terminals and of the components immediately adjacent to it.

-Typically a voltage multiplier will be physically arranged like a ladder, so that the progressively increasing voltage potential is not given the opportunity to arc across to the much lower potential sections of the circuit.
+Typically, a voltage multiplier will be physically arranged like a ladder, so that the progressively increasing voltage potential is not given the opportunity to arc across to the much lower potential sections of the circuit.

 Note that some safety margin is needed across the relative range of voltage differences in the multiplier, so that the ladder can survive the shorted failure of at least one diode or capacitor component.
-Otherwise a single-point shorting failure could successively over-voltage and destroy each next component in the multiplier, potentially destroying the entire multiplier chain.
+Otherwise, a single-point shorting failure could successively over-voltage and destroy each next component in the multiplier, potentially destroying the entire multiplier chain.

 Frequency Response

-The open loop frequency response of a voltage multiplier behaves as a single pole followed by a high frequency zero.The single pole is the result of the energy transfer characteristic of the multiplier, while the high frequency zero is the result of direct a.c. coupling to the load through the capacitors This allows for a simple integrator in the high-voltage feedback loop for output regulation.
+The open loop frequency response of a voltage multiplier behaves as a single pole followed by a high-frequency zero.
+The single pole is the result of the energy transfer characteristic of the multiplier, while the high frequency zero is the result of direct a.c. coupling to the load through the capacitors This allows for a simple integrator in the high-voltage feedback loop for output regulation.
 More complicated control schemes can be used if a faster response is required, or if the addition of output overcurrent protection is desirable.